 Visit the BirdSafeStore.com for all your bird needs!

 African Grey Diet

 Experts say that a third of the African Grey's diet should contain healthy pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+Also Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.

 The next third to one half of their diet should consist of a variety of cooked and raw vegetables.
 Again organic is always best.
 Who knows what chemicals were fed or sprayed on that other stuff!

 Some African Greys are prone to low blood calcium, so try to incorporate plenty of calcium-rich foods.
 Some suggestions might include broccoli, squash, sweet potatoes, green peas, carrots, green beans, almonds, and walnuts.

 CAUTION: Never give your parrot alcohol, avocado or chocolate - these can kill your parrot!
 Also avoid asparagus, eggplant, cabbage, caffeine products, junk food, milk and cream, raw potato, and rhubarb (including the leaves).

 No matter what the pellet manufacturers want you to believe, parrots that have a variety of fresh healthy foods are much happier and healthier.